tmldoc/huthaifa_glints/README.md

-# Huthaifa's Submission for Glints
+# Huthaifa's Submission for Glints Technical Assessment

-A Simple Twitter Clone for one user.
+A Simple Twitter Clone for one user. 💪 Built with sound null safety 💪

+  - Build using firebase streams.
+  - Users can edit and delete their posts.
+  - Implemented google sign, via firebase.

 ## Getting Started

-This project is a starting point for a Flutter application.
+Here is a workflow of the app